 December 1st through the 12th, we will be introducing you to 12 different families who were nominated by our readers as people who could use a little extra help this during this time.
 We received HUNDREDS of nominations and each story touched our hearts.
 The 12 that we chose really had an impact on us and we knew that we needed to help them.

 With each post, we will tell one family’s story and share ways that you can help this family in need.
-Even if you don’t have money to donate but would still like to help, we will be donating $1 for every recipe that is uploaded to our new recipe sharing site, My Recipe Magic (up to $100 per day).
+Even if you don’t have money to donate but would still like to help, we will be donating $1 for every recipe that is uploaded to our new recipe sharing site, My Recipe Magic.
 If you would like to share your recipes and help donate to the family, CLICK HERE for the instructions to get you started (it’s easy!).

 Day 2: The Helmer Family